 Under the name Printed Wonders I make and print textiles and paper products featuring my illustrations.
 These include bags, home décor, stationery and wrapping paper.
 I also make bespoke vinyl stickers and wall / window décor created with an electronic cutter and custom ‘thermofax’ printing screens for people all over the world.

-In 2019 I started the Wave project, an arts club for young people at raised risk of suicide, with funding from Kent County Council and Medway Council (Saving Lives – Suicide Prevention Innovation Fund).
+In October 2018 I started the Wave project, an arts club for young people at raised risk of suicide, with funding from Kent County Council and Medway Council (Saving Lives – Suicide Prevention Innovation Fund).
+It’s still running, and we welcome self-referrals from people aged 15 – 24.

 I love coming up with themed activities for adults and children at events and festivals indoors and out.
 I’ve worked with Medway Council, LV21, Cohesion Plus, Gravesham Arts, the Diamond Jubilee Pageant, Christies South Kensington, Kent Association for the Blind, The Barbican, Historic Royal Palaces, Clerkenwell Design Festival, Paint Jam London, The Huguenot Museum, Rochester Guildhall Museum, Rochester Cathedral and many more, inventing novel workshops from screen printing souvenir pennants to secret quill pen written letters wax sealed with handmade stamps.
 I’ve developed printmaking classes for independent schools and colleges including Haileybury, Kings Rochester, and Rochester Independent College, delivered creative projects in mainstream schools and run a regular print class with home educated children at INTRA.